 Once you’ve determined which types of Phoenix Zoo discount tickets you want to purchase, it’s time to plan for the perfect day at the zoo.
 Keep the following considerations in mind as you prepare for a fun, laid-back visit:

-For regular visitors, the zoo is open most days starting at 9 a.m and in the summer the park usually opens at 7 a.m.
+For regular visitors, the zoo is open most days starting at 9 a.m. or sometimes as early as 7 a.m. depending on the season.
 Members, however, get to arrive an hour early and explore a uniquely peaceful zoo.

 When the zoo closes for the day depends on the season.
-In November, December, and most of January, daytime admission ends at 4 p.m., with the attraction opening for ZooLights between 5:30 and 10:30 p.m.
+In November, December, and most of January, daytime admission in previous years ended at 4 p.m., with the attraction opening for ZooLights between 5:30 and 10:30 p.m.